-There is a lot of this nuance in Marina Zenovich's new documentary.
+And there is a lot of this nuance in Marina Zenovich's new documentary.
 In fact, there's a lot of everything.
 At just under four hours, ESPN's Lance combines the duration of a Tour de France stage with the depth of the peloton — an endurance event compared to the bite-sized hagiography of Michael Jordan's The Last Dance.

 Even for those who follow Armstrong's story like a mini-sport in itself, Lance reveals new sides to this man for all seasons.
-For me, not only was this captured in his clumsy approximations at being a father figure but also in him being asked something I had not read in countless tell-all books: did his earlier experiments in drug-taking contribute to his cancer?
+For me, not only was this captured in his clumsy approximations at being a father figure but also in Lance being asked something I had not read in the countless tell-all books: did his earlier experiments in drug-taking contribute to his cancer?

 Spaniards tend to be modest, very humble.
 Very unpretentious.
 And the Italians are loud, vain and outrageous showmen.

-Former directeur sportif Johan Bruyneel then asserts that "Belgians are hard workers... they are ambitious to a certain point, but not overly ambitious", and cyclist Jörg Jaksche concludes with:
+Former directeur sportif Johan Bruyneel asserts that "Belgians are hard workers... they are ambitious to a certain point, but not overly ambitious", and cyclist Jörg Jaksche concludes with:

 The Germans are very organised and very structured.
 And then the French, now I have to be very careful because I am German, but the French are slightly superior.

-This kind of lazy caricature is nothing new, especially for those brought up on a solid diet of Tintin and Asterix, but although all these examples are seemingly harmless, why does the underlying idea of ascribing moral, social or political significance to genetic lineage remain so durable in today's age of anti-racism?
+This kind of lazy caricature is nothing new, especially for those brought up on a steady diet of Tintin and Asterix, but although all these examples are seemingly harmless, why does the underlying idea of ascribing moral, social or political significance to genetic lineage remain so durable in today's age of anti-racism?
 To be sure, culture is not quite the same thing as race, but being judged by the character of one's ancestors rather than the actions of an individual is, at its core, one of the many conflations at the heart of racism.
 There is certainly a large amount of cognitive dissonance at work, especially when Friebe elaborates:

 East German athletes were like incredible robotic figures, fallen off a production line somewhere behind the Iron Curtain...

 ... but then Übermensch Jan Ullrich is immediately described as "emotional" and "struggled to live the life of a professional cyclist 365 days a year".
-We see the habit to stereotype is so ingrained that even in the face of this obvious contradiction, Friebe unironically excuses Ullrich's failure to live up his German roots due to him actually being "Mediterranean".
+We see the habit of stereotype is so ingrained that in the face of this obvious contradiction, Friebe unironically excuses Ullrich's failure to live up his German roots due to him actually being "Mediterranean".